Reaction Network Motifs for Static and Dynamic Absolute Concentration Robustness: Introduction

-The idea of minimal reaction networks with a certain dynamical property has a long history.
+{ \bf Related work:} The idea of minimal reaction networks with a certain dynamical property has a long history.
 While this work is the first to identify minimal motifs of dynamic ACR, network motifs for other dynamical properties have been studied extensively.
 For example, networks with two species which have limit cycles have been identified in \cite{schnakenberg1979simple}, while \cite{schlogl1972chemical} studies simple networks with phase transitions giving candidates for multistationarity.
 In recent years, several classes of minimal multistationary networks called {\em atoms of multistationarity} have been identified in \cite{joshi2013atoms,joshi2013complete,joshi2015survey,craciun2021multistationarity}, and those of {\em oscillations} in \cite{banaji2018inheritance2}.
 Network conditions for static ACR and minimal networks with static ACR have also appeared in recent work \cite{shinar2011design,pascual2020local,meshkat2021absolute}.
-This article is the second part of a quadrilogy on dynamic ACR; the first part introduced the basic relevant definitions and gave conditions for dynamic ACR in complex balanced networks \cite{joshi2021foundations}.
-The study of dynamic ACR will continue in \cite{joshiquadrilogy3, joshiquadrilogy4}.
+Biochemical implications of static ACR have been studied \cite{karp2012complex,dexter2013dimerization,dexter2015invariants} as well as the implications from a control theory perspective \cite{cappelletti2020hidden}.
+Stochastic (continuous-time Markov chain) models of reaction networks with the ACR property were studied in \cite{anderson2014stochastic,anderson2017finite}.

 This article is organized as follows.
 Section~\ref{sec:formsofacr} introduces different forms of static and dynamic ACR and the relations between them.
 Section~\ref{sec:6yyj56hdgkwtk} gives a classification of small reaction networks, those containing at most two reactions and two species; here the focus is on mass-conserving reaction networks.
 Section~\ref{sec:dynamicacr_classification} continues the classification, extended to networks where the trajectories may go to infinity or to the boundary.
 Section~\ref{sec:summaryofallacr} summarizes the main classification results with the statement of a larger theorem that encapsulates numerous results from the previous sections.